valeriosillari/zitronenstrasse/README.md

 - split sass variables in more files?
 - sass font file with all vars
 - transition between pages (improve animations)
-- button : 1 component with all logic and styles (now 2: button and button MENU)

 ### NICE TO HAVE